sidechained/TrainingTheBeagle/Tutorials/_essential/autostart.md

 To do this we register the initscript with a program called update-rc.d so that it will be called on boot, as follows
 `$ sudo /usr/sbin/update-rc.d vaseBoot defaults`
-- NOTE: 'defaults' means we use what is called the 'LSB header' from our modified skeleton file to specify exactly when in the boot process the script will be run (i.e. the # Required-Start, # Required-Stop, # Default-Start and # Default-Stop fields)
+- _NOTE: 'defaults' means we use what is called the 'LSB header' from our modified skeleton file to specify exactly when in the boot process the script will be run (i.e. the # Required-Start, # Required-Stop, # Default-Start and # Default-Stop fields)_
-* to check for success, execute the following command and look for 'autostart' in the list (with a number prepended to it) `$ ls /etc/rc*.d`
+* To check for success, execute the following command and look for 'autostart' in the list (with a number prepended to it) `$ ls /etc/rc*.d`
 * _NOTE: this is the list of run levels, of which I think we are only using run level 2 (i.e. rc2.d) with headless debian_
 * now reboot the system to see if the initialisation script works